Tim Kewin: Wound Treatment

 Tim Kewin first learned about hyperbaric oxygen therapy (HBOT) when he was a diver in the U.S. Navy.
 “Coming up too quickly in the water would cause nitrogen bubbles to form in the joints—a condition known as ‘the bends,’ he said.
 We had to go into a decompression chamber with a raised level of oxygen.”
 Tim never dreamed HBOT would save his foot many years later.

-Tim came to the Allegiance Hyperbaric Center with a wound that wouldn’t heal.
-He was being treated at Allegiance Wound Care and was referred by orthopaedic surgeon Tudor Tien, MD.
+Tim came to the Henry Ford Allegiance Hyperbaric Center with a wound that wouldn’t heal.
+He was being treated at Henry Ford Allegiance Wound Care and was referred by orthopedic surgeon Tudor Tien, MD.
 “Dr. Tien and the wound center were doing a terrific job, but it was slow going.
 Hyperbarics definitely speeds the process.
 Without it, Dr. Tien said I had only a 50 percent chance of healing.”

 Despite this discomfort, Tim stuck it out for four months of HBOT treatment and was able to completely heal his foot.
 “I did get used to it, and seeing my foot improve helped.
 The comfortable seats and the company of the other patients made the time go by faster,” he said.

-Tim also praised the Allegiance Hyperbaric Center staff and its leader Bindesh Patel, MD.
+Tim also praised the Henry Ford Allegiance Hyperbaric Center staff and leaders.
 “I can’t say enough good things about their professionalism and compassion.
-Dr. Patel is very concerned and is always on top of what’s going on,” he said.
+They were very concerned and always on top of what’s going on,” he said.
 “The whole team is really knowledgeable—and fun.”

 Tim added that he is grateful to the Wound Care staff and Dr. Tien, as well.
 “Getting me where I am today was definitely a group effort,” he said.
 "They all took very good care of me.”